 Before I could be fully satisfied, I had to check one more dimension of the data: the monthly and yearly median.

 Notice how the average running time is consistently longer than the median running time, by several minutes?
 When average and median are different, it generally means that there are data points that "drag" the average value away from the "true middle" of the median.
 Looking at this, my interpretation is that even though most movies fall in the 1-2 hour range, there are always a few super long ones that "drag" the running time closer to 2 hours.
-Looking at the yellow dots, it appears to scan: the area below the median line is denser with dots than the area above.
+Looking at the dots, it appears to scan: the area below the median line is denser with dots than the area above.